Different Types of Microphones – Everything You Need to Know

 Switchable/Multi-Pattern Microphones

-The advantage that these mics offer is obvious, more positioning possibilities and versatile usage.
-The downside is that there are more parts that can breakdown.
-Just remember to be careful when handling these mics.
+The advantages that these mics offer are obvious–more positioning possibilities and versatile usage.
+The downside is that there are more parts that can break down.

 Diaphragm Sizes